Bikes & Scooters

 Using the two-tier bike racks

 Dutch-style two-tier bike racks are surrounded by a three-sided shelter.
-They are designed to accomodate bikes of many different shapes and sizes.
+They are designed to accommodate bikes of many different shapes and sizes.
 The top rack is gas-assisted and the bottom rack features a roller system, both designed to make it easier to use.

 Top rack